cookiemonster1201/typescript-practice/README.md

-9) GENERICS (for utility functions mostly when we can't predict the type of passed parameters)         -------------->     <T> ..... :T
+9) GENERICS (for utility FUNCTIONS mostly when we can't predict the type of passed parameters or for OBJECTS with properties of any type)         -------------->     <T> ..... :T